maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

 PowerVR
 ~~~~~~~

-There has been a lot of movement on the PowerVR side (the 3D acceleration unit
+There has been a lot of movement on the PowerVR side (the 3D acceleration unit/
-GPU that various of our supported devices - such as N900 and the Droid 4 - use).
+GPU that a number of our supported devices - such as N900 and the Droid 4 - use).

 Developers from various platforms and devices are now trying to work on a single
 PowerVR patchset for mainline to make it easier to support new devices, and